-- UCR - You can share project groups between CS 225 (Spatial Computing) and CS 226 (Big Data Management), given: - You work on one project with double in size, this gives opportunity to focus on one big project for the two courses - All group members must be taking the two courses, except one member at maximum. - The project must have a spatial component and a big data component - Two separate reports must be submitted, one for each course.
-Each report focuses on the relevant component for its course. - Example projects: - City ranking: incorporate spatial factors in ranking cities for quality of live - Satellite imagery analysis: use large satellite images datasets in any societal application - Contact tracing for epidemics control: use spatial data to trace contacts to patients of COVID-like epidemics
+- You can share project groups between CS 225 (Spatial Computing) and CS 226 (Big Data Management), given: - You work on one project with double in size, this gives opportunity to focus on one big project for the two courses. - At least three group members must be taking the two courses. - The project proposal must explicitly emphasize the spatial component and the big data component. - The project proposal must explicitly emphasize how the project size would be different if it belongs to only one course. - Two separate reports must be submitted, one for each course.
+Each report focuses on the relevant component for its course.